villegar/MetaPipe/README.md

 # NAs should be replaced by half of the minimum value
 replace_missing(example_data, c(2), replace_na =  TRUE)
-#> The following features were dropped because they have 100% missing values:
+#> The following traits were dropped because they have 100% missing values:
 #> T5
 #>   ID    P1          T1         T2         T3    T4
 #> 1  1   one -0.56047565  1.7150650 0.05534136 -0.25